Grant Proposal Preparation Phase

 Tools to help you write a collaborative grant

 Exploring the budget in an early phase with your local project controller helps you to shape your project.
 The project controller also makes sure that your final budget is in order.

-If your project is (to be) financed by the second and third sources of funding (national / EU grants and private sector), you should consult the Regulations on Working for Third Parties to find out about issues you will need to take into account.
-The regulations also contain information about project management, including financial management, such as invoicing and the costs you are permitted to charge.
+Is your project financed by second and third sources of funding (national / EU grants and the private sector)?
+Then you should consult the Regulations on Working for Third Parties to find out about issues you will need to take into account.

 Project control: procedures and guidelines

-There are procedures and guidelines in place to support efficient and effective financial management of externally funded projects (second and third income streams).
-These procedures and guidelines can be found on the SharePoint site ‘Project Control’ (in Dutch).
+Are you looking for procedures and guidelines in place to support efficient and effective financial management of externally funded projects?
+Please contact your local project control officer.
+Research support staff may also find the procedures and guidelines on the SharePoint site ‘Project Control’ (in Dutch).
 Frequently used forms and standard overviews are also available.

 Open access publishing is required by most funders.
 Check this, you need to allocate budget for this.

 Open access: funding

 How to publish your research open access

 Open Access provides free and unlimited online availability of research output.
 Are you looking for policies, training, support, and services for Open Access publishing?
 Get in touch with the Centre for Digital Scholarship.